-Under U.S. immigration law, conviction of a firearm offense can lead to deportation or other immigration consequences for non-U.S. citizens.
-For practical purposes, however, conviction of unlawful possession of a firearm in California seldom leads to deportation.
+Under U.S. immigration law, conviction for a firearm offense can lead to deportation or other immigration consequences for non-U.S. citizens.
+For practical purposes, however, convictions for unlawful possession of a firearm in California seldom leads to deportation.

 California gun crimes usually only carry immigration consequences when the offense also qualifies as:

 - A crime involving moral turpitude (“CIMT”),

 - An offense involving an assault weapon or .50 BMG rifle.

 To help you better understand how a firearm conviction affects immigration rights, our criminal and immigration lawyers discuss, below:

 - 1. What gun crimes make a non-citizen “inadmissible” to the U.S.?

 - 2. What firearms offenses subject a non-citizen to deportation?

 - 2.1.
 How does federal law define “firearm”?